teckcamp/teckcamp.github.io/index.md

 use-site-title: true
 ---

 Meetup Mates is an online community run on Slack, with the aim to connect people who want to attend more Meetups and make friends with people with similar interests.
-The Meetup Mates meet up an hour before a Meetup occurs and attend the Meetup as a group.
-The nerve-wracking days of going to a Meetup by yourself are over!
+The Meetup Mates start gathering an hour before a Meetup occurs and attend the it together as a group.
+The nerve-wracking days of going to Meetups by yourself are over!

 Click the button below to register to Meetup Mates.
 We're looking forward to meeting you.